What's New in Azure Cache for Redis

 Enhancements for passive geo-replication

-Several enhancements have been made to the passive geo-replication functionality offered on the Premium tier of Azure Cache for Redis.
+Several enhancements were made to the passive geo-replication functionality offered on the Premium tier of Azure Cache for Redis.

 • New metrics are available for customers to better track the health and status of their geo-replication link, including statistics around the amount of data that is waiting to be replicated.
 For more information, see Monitor Azure Cache for Redis.